noetl/noetl/ci/bootstrap/README.md

 ### 2. Run Bootstrap

-**The bootstrap script must be run first** - it installs all required tools including `task`, Docker, kubectl, and other dependencies.
+**The bootstrap script must be run first** - it installs all required tools including Docker, kubectl, and other dependencies.

 ```bash
 # Automatic (detects macOS or WSL2/Ubuntu)